 If you have any questions regarding Dial-A-Ride Service

 - Assisting passengers on or off the wheelchair lift.

-- Fastening the vehicles seatbelt when in a wheelchair or
+- Fastening the vehicles seatbelt when in a wheelchair, scooter

 - Collecting fares.

-- Contacting 911 in case of emergency on the vehicle.
+- Contacting 911 in case of an emergency on the vehicle.